tldr-pages/tldr/pages/linux/fuser.md

 `fuser -n tcp {{port}}`

-- Find which process accessing a directory
+- Find which process accessing a directory:

 `fuser {{path_to_dir}}`

-- Killing and signalling processes
+- Killing and signalling processes:

 `fuser -k {{path_to_dir}}`

-- Find which process accessing A file
+- Find which process is accessing a file:

 `fuser -m {{path_to_dir}}`

-- Verbose mode
+- Verbose mode:

 `fuser -v`